yelghali/green-software-patterns-old-personal/patterns/time-shift.md

 Schedule recurrent workloads based on location-based marginal carbon emissions (aka Electricity Carbon Intensity), to reduce  their carbon emissions

 ## Tags
-Cloud, Networking, Cloud Engineer, Small
+Cloud, Deployment, Compute, DevOps ; Cloud Engineer; Medium complexity

 ## Problem
 The carbon emissions of a software system depends on the power consumed by that sotware, but also on the Carbon intensity of the Electricity it is powered on.
 For this reason, running energy-efficient software on Carbon intensive Electtricity grid, might be inefficient to reduce its global carbon emissions.